Jakarta: Administrative divisions

 The only administrative regency (kabupaten) of Jakarta is the Thousand Islands (Kepulauan Seribu), formerly a district within North Jakarta.
 It is a collection of 105 small islands located on the Java Sea.
 It is of high conservation value because of its unique ecosystems.
 Marine tourism, such as diving, water bicycling, and windsurfing, are the primary tourist activities in this territory.
 The main mode of transportation between the islands is speed boats or small ferries.

+The province comprises three of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
+The Jakarta I Electoral District consists of the administrative city of East Jakarta, and elects 6 members to the People's Representative Council.
+The Jakarta II Electoral District consists of the administrative cities of Central Jakarta and South Jakarta, together with all overseas voters, and elects 7 members to the People's Representative Council.
+The Jakarta III Electoral District consists of the administrative cities of North Jakarta and West Jakarta, together with the Thousand Islands Regency, and elects 8 members to the People's Representative Council.

+Infrastructure

+To transform the city into a more liveable one, a ten-year urban regeneration project was undertaken, for Rp 571 trillion ($40.5 billion).
+The project aimed to develop infrastructure, including the creation of a better integrated public transit system and the improvement of the city's clean water and wastewater systems, housing, and flood control systems.

 Transportation

-Jakarta is part of the Maritime Silk Road that runs from the Chinese coast via the Suez Canal to the Mediterranean and there to the Upper Adriatic region.;

-Infrastructure

-To transform the city into a more livable one, a ten-year urban regeneration project was undertaken, for Rp 571 trillion ($40.5 billion).
-The project aimed to develop infrastructure, including the creation of a better integrated public transit system and the improvement of the city's clean water and wastewater systems, housing and flood control systems.

-Health
+Healthcare

 Jakarta has many of the country's best-equipped private and public healthcare facilities.
 In 2012, the Governor of Jakarta Joko Widodo introduced a universal health care program, the 'Healthy Jakarta Card' (Kartu Jakarta Sehat, KJS).
 In January 2014, the Indonesian government launched a universal health care system called the Jaminan Kesehatan Nasional (JKN), which is run by BPJS Kesehatan.
-KJS is being integrated into JKN, and KJS cards are still valid as of 2018.
+KJS integrated into JKN, and KJS cards were valid till 2018.
 As of 2021, 85.55% of the people of Jakarta is covered by JKN.

 Government-run hospitals are of a good standard but are often overcrowded.
 Government-run specialised hospitals include Dr. Cipto Mangunkusumo Hospital, Gatot Soebroto Army Hospital, as well as community hospitals and puskesmas.
 Other options for healthcare services include private hospitals and clinics.
-The private healthcare sector has seen significant changes, since the government began allowing foreign investment in the private sector in 2010.
+The private healthcare sector has seen significant changes since the government began allowing foreign investment in the private sector in 2010.
 While some private facilities are run by nonprofit or religious organisations, most are for-profit.
-Hospital chains such as Siloam, Pondok Indah Hospital Group, Mayapada, Mitra Keluarga, Medika, Medistra, Ciputra, and Hermina operate in the city.
+Hospital chains such as Siloam, Pondok Indah Hospital Group, Mayapada, Mitra Keluarga, Medika, Medistra, Ciputra, Radjak Hospital Group, RS Bunda Group, and Hermina operate in the city.